DailyHunt launches Josh app with push for Aatmanirbhar Bharat

 He also said that in the years to come, we also see Josh app as a manifestation of Bharat's creative time marking the evolution of content consumers into content creators, curators and converses.

-Recently, in Prime Minister Narendra Modi's Mann ki Baath radio address, he urged Indian citizens to support desi apps, which was seen not only an attempt to boost the "self-reliant India" campaign but also push trials of home grown apps to the extent that they replace other popular apps, which are controlled by foreign companies and are not considered safe.
+Recently, in Prime Minister Narendra Modi's Mann ki Baat radio address, he urged Indian citizens to support desi apps, which was seen not only an attempt to boost the "self-reliant India" campaign but also push trials of home grown apps to the extent that they replace other popular apps, which are controlled by foreign companies and are not considered safe.

 The Josh Anthem features hotshot influencers Teentigada, Faisu and Team 07, and many other top creators in the social space.